Yindong-Zhang/myGAT/README.md

 A minibatch training procedure is also adopted to scale GAT for large dataset.
 The model was first presented by Veličković et. al (2017, https://arxiv.org/abs/1710.10903).

-The repo has been forked initially from its offical pytorch repository.
+The repo has been forked initially from https://github.com/Diego999/pyGAT.git.